 Admission is competitive, based primarily on academic qualifications (educational background) and secondly on the quality of the Statement of Purpose.

 Applicants must provide a Statement of Purpose (maximum of two pages).
-This Statement must tell about the applicant’s motivation for pursuing a Master's degree in this programme (i.e. relating prior academic achievements and professional experiences to the core concerns of the programme).
+This Statement must state the applicant’s motivation for pursuing a Master's degree in this programme (i.e. relating prior academic achievements and professional experiences to the core concerns of the programme).
 There is no need for recommendation letters.

 The programme is English-taught.
 Applicants must provide proof of proficiency in English.